 After a spell, Mr. Doyle said he wanted to stretch a bit, but before we began a short walk together, he scurried inside his dwelling and brought out a threadbare baseball mitt with him.
 He then steered us out back to an expansive lawn that was shared with a gaggle of other neighbors, each of whom checked on him daily.
 In the golden sunshine of Northern New York, with the indigo waters of Saranac shimmering in the background, Mr. Doyle then patted me on the back.
 “I’m glad to see that you brought your baseball glove with you, Shaun, because I think I have one more game of catch in me, and I want it to be with you.”

-He smiled at me and then pointed to a patch of grass about sixty feet from where he was standing.
+He smiled at me and then pointed to a patch of grass about 60 feet from where he was standing.
 I walked slowly to the designated spot, turned around, and noticed that he had placed his own ancient glove on his left hand.
 “Okay, Son, fire away!
-I might be old, but I still have a little left!” he said reassuringly.
+I might be old, but I still have a little bit left!” he said reassuringly.

 When I commenced throwing an official Little League baseball to him that I had brought with me, he laughed heartily, “Well, it’s good to see that you’re a southpaw like the old Bambino!”